Changelog

 - Function

-will be automatically computed based on the length of the block order list.
-For example, given a block order of [1,0,3,2,4,5], the function will computeblock_size
+shuffle_frame_order()can now take an input parameterblock_order, a list of integers.
+Whenblock_orderis provided,block_sizewill be automatically computed based on the length of the block order list.
+For example, given a block order of [1,0,3,2,4,5], the function will computeblock_sizeby taking the total frame count and dividing it by the length of the list.

 Changed